 However, it is worth noting that a really amazing camera does not guarantee good pictures.
 Loads of bloggers take pictures with their phones or regular compacts.
 Probably it’s more important to learn a few tips on the principles of digital photography to make the best of the equipment you already have.

 For me, the penny dropped when I met Paul Sanders, a very experienced professional photographer.
 The trouble was that the majority of lessons I had previously taken online mostly refer to Nikon or Canon and I really wanted someone who knows Fujifilm to teach me how to get the best out of the camera that I have, as well as demystify the principles of digital photography.
-Via the Fujifilm community I found that Paul is offering personalised lessons on your own camera, with tailored advice for what you need to achieve.
+Via the Fujifilm community, I found that Paul is offering personalised lessons on your own camera, with tailored advice for what you need to achieve.
 So I got a 121 lesson with Paul for my birthday and it was really helpful.
 He gave me so much advice and also showed my husband how to take better pictures for the blog.
 This made a massive difference to my pictures (I do hope you noticed, wink wink).

 I started my blog in winter, so the biggest problem I was facing when taking pictures was how little daylight I had to take pictures.
 So I wanted to create a mini studio in my living room, to be able to take pictures in the evenings.
-I did not want to invest too much in kit, and, in hind sight, that was a good thing, as I hardly ever use even what I got now.
-My main concerns was the background, as I haven’t actually got a white wall suitable to shoot against that is completely clear and has good lighting.
+I did not want to invest too much in the kit, and, in hindsight, that was a good thing, as I hardly ever use even what I got now.
+My main concern was the background, as I haven’t actually got a white wall suitable to shoot against that is completely clear and has good lighting.
 The one I normally use has a radiator, which in the beginning felt like a massive issue, and I needed to cover it up.

 So I got a white background and a background stand, something like this (from eBay).
 So for the first few shoots in my house, I used this, plus a white background canvas.
-However, later on laziness took over and I could not be bothered to assemble and disassemble the stand every time.
+However, later on, laziness took over and I could not be bothered to assemble and disassemble the stand every time.
 Plus, as time went by, I got a bit more relaxed about having the radiator in the pictures and just took the images against my wall as it was.
 If you have a bit more room to keep this up on a more permanent basis, it’s a great solution.
 Plus, you can buy all sort of coloured background backdrops, or even printed ones with various designs, like bricks, wood etc. I had ordered one of those at some point, from Ali Baba, but I only used it once in the shoot for my Georgia dress.

 More of the times, convenience wins over amazing backgrounds.
 I just need to take pics, and so closest to home is quickest.